Some posts contain compensated links. Please read this disclaimer for more info.

 You are going to have to see this one to believe it.
 The Romans, who left ruins of a fortress, and the Ottomans who created the tower made of real skulls can take credit for this one as we are sure the residents of Niš don’t want to.

-There is so much captivating history in Nis — Serbia’s third-largest city — including a sad, sad reality of World War II, resulting in nearly the entire population of the city being sent to concentration camps.
+There is so much captivating history in Nis — Serbia’s third-largest city — including a sad, sad reality of World War II, resulting in nearly the entire city population being sent to concentration camps.

 Road Trip The Dalmatian Coast

-The Dalmatian Coast is one of the Balkan’s most prized road trips — and especially the section of Dalmatia.
+The Dalmatian Coast is one of the Balkan’s most prized road trips, especially the section of Dalmatia.
 Either road trip down the coast or take a boat cruise up or down the Adriatic Sea and be treated to stunning views of rocky coastlines, beautiful beaches, pristine turquoise waters, exotic marine life, ever-changing sunsets, and a luxurious experience unlike you would ever believe.

 The Dalmatian Coast has quickly become the Balkan’s most toured spot in the region, and for a good reason.